Dead woman's husband in Walker County arrested on parole violation

 The warrant was issued due to Cole violating a condition of his release, according to Steve Hayes, director of communications for the Georgia board.

-Wilson emphasized that the arrest of Cole, who wife was found dead on June 18, pertains only to Cole violating his parole.
+Wilson emphasized that the arrest of Cole, whose wife was found dead on June 18, pertains only to Cole violating his parole.

 Cole was released on parole in August 2018 after serving time for a 1990 murder in Walker County.